Become a SAR Volunteer

 • All Terrain Vehicles (ATV)

-• Snowmobile Transport
+• Snowmobile

-• Alpine, Nordic and Back Country Skiing
+• Alpine, Nordic and Backcountry Skiing

-• Information Technology and Communications support.
+• Information Technology and Communications support

 Participation in advanced skills is dependent upon interest, ability, and availability to train with the teams.
 New members are encouraged to consider any of these options after they have completed basic certification requirements.